TheRealTycho/MasterThesis/README.md

-# MasterThesis
+# Welcome
-Repository containing notes regarding: Symmetry-protected Topological Order (SPTO), Dualities, Gauging, etc..
+This repository contains notes associated to my Master's thesis on the topic of 'One-dimesional Symmmetry Protected Topological Order'.